-Jonathan VanDyke: The Patient Eye
+Jonathan VanDyke: The Patient Eye Live Performance & Exhibition

-April 5- April 12, 2018
+Live Performance - April 5- April 12, 2018 - Galleria

-In addition, VanDyke has selected an eclectic group of little known and rarely seen objects from storage that will be displayed alongside several paintings the artist has created specifically for the Museum.
+In addition, VanDyke has selected an eclectic group of little known and rarely seen objects from the Museum’s collection that will be displayed alongside two of his paintings the artist has selected specifically for the Museum.

 This exhibition is generously sponsored by the W.C.
 Bradley Company with additional support from Marleen De Bode Olivié, Marc Olivié, and the Landrum Educational Endowment Fund.